STORIS/react-material-responsive-grid/README.md

       <Col hiddenDown="md" lg={6}>
          <p>This column isn't visible for extra-small, small,
          and medium screens, but is visible for large and extra-large screens.
-It consumes half of the row.
+It consumes half of the row.</p>
       </Col>
       <Col hiddenDown="sm" hiddenUp="xl" md={12}>
          <p>This column is only visible for medium and large